2015 Kuwait mosque bombing: Responsibility and investigation

 The Islamic State of Iraq and the Levant identified the bomber as Abu Suleiman al-Muwahhid, and said in a statement posted on social media that he had targeted a "temple of the rejectionists" – a derogative term used towards Shias.
 By the following day, Kuwaiti authorities had arrested several people in connection with the attacks, including the driver of the car that took the bomber to the mosque, and the owner of the house he stayed in, which initial investigations showed that he is a supporter of "extremist and deviant ideology".
 The Ministry of Interior released a statement on its website two days after, identifying the perpetrator as Fahd Suleiman al-Qabba (born 1992), a Saudi citizen.
 The statement added that the terrorist arrived in the country on a commercial flight on the day of the attack.
 In his Instagram account, the arrested owner of the car, posted pictures of him giving lessons to kids in a mosque in the Sulaibiya area.
 His account was suspended in accordance with Instagram terms.

 According to local newspapers, the perpetrators were told 20 days before to commit an operation that will "Shake Kuwait up", and let them choose the time and location.
 After picking the location, they contacted ISIL leaders about their plans via WhatsApp and e-mail, and checked the mosque for a two-week period.
 The source says that the explosives arrived at terrorist's house by partners from Saudi Arabia.
 Accordingly, the driver stopped at the parking lot of the mosque, along with suicide bomber at 11:00 am.
 Both of them waited until the mosque got crowded with worshipers.
 The suspected suicide bomber then went out holding a device, and when he opened his hand the bomb exploded.
 CCTV clip indicates that the suicide bomber walked into the mosque with his left hand crossed at his stomach.
 After the crime, the perpetrators were planning to escape Kuwait, but the rapid response of the Ministry of the Interior left them with no time to do so.
 The day of the attacks has been dubbed "Bloody Friday" by international media.

 Two weeks later, Saudi authorities said that they had arrested three brothers suspected to be involved in the attack.
-On 14 July, the public prosecutor charged twenty-nine people involved in the attack - including the two Saudi brothers - and one still at large.
+On 14 July, the public prosecutor charged twenty-nine people involved in the attack – including the two Saudi brothers – and one still at large.
 The public prosecutor demanded the death penalty for eleven suspects.

+The Kuwaiti Ministry of Labor and Social Affairs closed down the Fahd Al-Ahmed Charity which it accused of financing extremist groups in Syria linked to the bombing.